 After your application is approved, your domovnica can be picked up at any Registrar Office in Croatia or in a Croatian Consular office abroad.

-2. You were born in Croatia
+2. You were born in Croatia and/or have citizenship through other means

 3. You have Croatian parents, grandparents, or great-grandparents and need their domovnica, not your own domovnica